 The MI industry's safety and soundness has been enhanced in recent years to make MIs even more resilient and reliable.
-Going forward, MIs are more reliable thanks to new master policies that provide enhanced contractual certainty on how and when MIs pay claims.
-Moreover, mortgage insurers have materially increased their claims paying ability due to new higher capital standards mandated under the Private Mortgage Insurer Eligibility Requirements (PMIERs), issued by the GSEs.
+Updated master policies provide enhanced contractual certainty on how and when MIs pay claims.
+Moreover, mortgage insurers have materially increased their claims paying ability under higher capital standards mandated by the Private Mortgage Insurer Eligibility Requirements (PMIERs), issued by the GSEs.
 USMI supports several policy actions to reduce taxpayer risk further through the use of MI: